Positional Vertigo or Benign Paroxysmal Positional Vertigo (BPPV)

 Read our Disclaimer.

 Post-traumatic positional vertigo is a common consequence of head injury and the most common type of severe dizziness.
-Also known as Benign Paroxysmal Positional Vertigo or BPPV it is easily diagnosed by the pattern of dizziness that is brought on only when the head is placed in certain positions.
-Other causes of positional vertigo include utricular injury, vestibular atelectasis and various forms of central vertigo caused by cerebellar or brainstem disturbances.
+Also known as Benign Paroxysmal Positional Vertigo, or BPPV, it is easily diagnosed by the pattern of dizziness that is brought on only when the head is placed in certain positions.
+Other causes of positional vertigo include utricular injury, vestibular atelectasis, and various forms of central vertigo caused by cerebellar or brainstem disturbances.

 There are several good treatments for BPPV and the prognosis for this syndrome, when properly treated, is often excellent.
-Some common treatments include:

-Benign Positional Vertigo Treatment
+Benign Positional Vertigo Treatment – Self-Care at Home

 - Lie down and rest.
 Take precautions to prevent or minimize falls.